SempiternalSloth/Hyozetu30-English/README.md

 # Hyozetu30-English
-A english translation for 氷点下30度の絶望 (Despair at −30°)
+A english fan-translation for 氷点下30度の絶望 (Despair at −30°)

 This replaces the ASAR file contained withing the official download to translate the text It is located in your install-location/resources